yufeikang/home-assistant.io/source/_integrations/slide_local.markdown

 Your slide device will appear as cover.

+### Button

+You can start the calibration sequence for your slide by pushing on the Calibration button.

 ## Data updates

 The integration fetches data from the device every 15 seconds.